deadbaed/vim-epitech/readme.md

 use your favorite vim plugin manager.

 ## usage
-run `:TekAddHeader` in normal mode and follow the instructions given by the plugin.
+run `:TekAddHeader` in normal mode to run the plugin, enter your project name, and a description for the current file you're editing.

+the plugin will add the epitech header at the top of your file, inserting the current year, as well as the data you provided earlier.

 ## credits
 plugin based off [Le-Bit/vim-epitech](https://github.com/Le-Bit/vim-epitech),